Semiclassical gravitational collapse of a radially symmetric massless scalar quantum field: Results

-To identify the origin of this quantum effect, we plot in fig. \ref{defvac} the vacuum contribution to the hamiltonian density $\mathcal{h}^0$ together with the vacuum contribution $\mathcal{p}^0$ of $\mathcal{p}$, which is related to $\mathcal{h}$ by a modified continuity equation (\ref{conteq}) and thus akin to a momentum density.
-We see that for all three time slices plotted in fig. \ref{defvac}, $\mathcal{p}^0$ has the structure of a leading negative region followed by a trailing positive one.
-The zero crossing happens close to the point of maximum $\mathcal{h}$ (see fig. \ref{detailpeak}).
+To identify the origin of this quantum effect, we plot in fig.~\ref{defvac} the vacuum contribution to the hamiltonian density $\mathcal{h}^0$ together with the vacuum contribution $\mathcal{p}^0$ of $\mathcal{p}$, which is related to $\mathcal{h}$ by a modified continuity equation (\ref{conteq}) and thus akin to a momentum density.
+We see that for all three time slices plotted in fig.~\ref{defvac}, $\mathcal{p}^0$ has the structure of a leading negative region followed by a trailing positive one.
+The zero crossing happens close to the point of maximum $\mathcal{h}$ (see fig.~\ref{detailpeak}).
 Remembering that in our convention a positive value of $\mathcal{p}$ signifies a radial influx while a negative value corresponds to an outflux, the shape of $\mathcal{p}^0$ tells us that quantum effects tend to increase the peak in the hamiltonian density $\mathcal{h}$ at the expense of the neighbouring regions in this phase of the collapse.
 This is clearly visible in the shape of $\mathcal{h}^0$, which has a peak flanked on either side by regions where it is negative.
 It is also interesting to note that this structure is even visible in the classical case with the peak of $\mathcal{h}^0$ shifted accordingly, so that it is slightly outward of the peak of $\mathcal{h}$ as it is in the semiclassical case.
 In fig. \ref{detailpeak} we plot the relevant portion of the $t = 12$ panel of fig. \ref{defvac}, where these features are clearly distinguishable.

-Finally, to give a visual illustration of the time evolution of our default system, we provide in fig. \ref{evolvedef} a contour plot the hamiltonian density $\mathcal{h}$ for te time evolution up to $t = 20$ that compares the classical to the semiclassical evolution.
+In order to give a visual illustration of the time evolution of our default system, we provide in fig.~\ref{evolvedef} a contour plot the hamiltonian density $\mathcal{h}$ for te time evolution up to $t = 20$ that compares the classical to the semiclassical evolution.

+The final observable we would like to present is the ``final state'' vacuum contribution to the hamiltonian density $\mathcal{h}^0_f$.
+We define it as the vacuum contribution to the hamiltonian density, but with a vacuum subtraction term (\ref{nof}) related to the vacuum that corresponds to the metric parameters $\hat{\alpha}=\hat{\alpha}(t)$ and $d=d(t)$ at the given time $t$ in the evolution.
+We plot this quantity in fig.~\ref{finh0} for three different times.
+As can be seen, according to the final state vacuum, quantum effects lead to a depletion of energy inside the forming horizon and an enhancement outside.
+In fig.~\ref{comph0} we compare the vacuum contribution to the hamiltonian density $\mathcal{h}^0$ with its final state counterpart $\mathcal{h}^0_f$.